 A technique using either actual cards or software, whereby users generate an information hierarchy that can then form the basis of an information architecture or navigation menu.

-The circular design is playing an essential role in this new nonlinear economy through building a design thinking process that intends to build new business models that consider the future of the product that no longer have a lifecycle with a beginning, a middle and an end.
+The circular design is playing an essential role in this new nonlinear economy through building a design thinking process that intends to build new business models.
+It considers the future of the product that no longer have a lifecycle with a beginning, a middle and an end.

 User research method to generate new feature ideas with 8 participants.
 Each participant draws in a screen or feature for one minute (so, 8 minutes in a total) and then share it with the rest of the participants to improve design.
 At the end of the session, there is a convergence phase with “Best of” to see what features are most liked by participants.

-A design sprint is a time-constrained, five-phase process that uses design thinking with the aim of reducing the risk when bringing a new product, service or a feature to the market.
+A design sprint is a time-constrained, five-phase process that uses design thinking with the aim of reducing risk when bringing a new product, service or feature to market.
 The 5 phases, one for each day of the week, are: Understand / Sketch / Decide / Prototype / Test.
 This method originates within GV (formerly, Google Ventures) from a vision to grow UX culture.

 Design thinking is a human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.

 Research methodology that involves providing participants with the materials and structure to record daily events, tasks and perceptions around a given subject in order to gain insight into their behaviour and needs over time.

 First phase of the creation process, the discovery phase aims at knowing your potential users, understanding their habits and needs on a specific subject, in order to design a solution that will fit those.